dgurudot/tg/privacy.md

 **_In Short:_** _Yes, we will update this policy as necessary to stay compliant with relevant laws._

-We may update this  privacy policy from time to time.
+We’re constantly trying to improve our Services, so we may need to change this Privacy Policy from time to time as well, but we will alert you to material changes by prominently placing a notice on the website, by sending you an email, and/or by some other means.

 The updated version will be indicated by an updated "Revised" date and the updated version will be effective as soon as it is accessible.
-If we make material changes to this  privacy policy, we may notify you either by prominently posting a notice of such changes or by directly sending you a notification.
 We encourage you to review this  privacy policy frequently to be informed of how we are protecting your information.